Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Fourier transforms for finite group actions

-\begin{remark} \rm (1) If $\F=\C$ (hence $\E=\C$) is the complex field, then there is a $G$-dual set $\wh X$ having better properties (in particular, orthogonality) such that the Fourier inversion can be defined in a classical way, cf. \cite{FX22}.
+\begin{remark} \rm (1) If $\F=\C$ (hence $\E=\C$) is the complex number field, then there exists a $G$-dual set $\wh X$ with improved properties (in particular, orthogonality) such that the Fourier inversion can be defined in a classical way, cf.~\cite{FX22}.

-(2) If $X=G$ is the left regular $G$-set, then we take $\wh X=\wh G$ as usual; the dual basis $\wh G$ possesses orthogonality, see Eq.\eqref{eq rho * rho}; and many things can be done better too, cf. \cite{FX18}.
+(2) If $X=G$ is the left regular $G$-set, then we take $\wh X=\wh G$ as usual; the dual basis $\wh G$ exhibits orthogonality, see Equation \eqref{eq rho * rho}, allowing for improved results, cf. \cite{FX18}.

 (3) Assume that $G$ is abelian.
-If $X=G$ is the regular set, then $\wh X=\wh G$ is the dual group of $G$ (and the choice of $\wh X$ is unique up to rescaling), every thing is classical.
-If $X$ is a transitive $G$-set, it is reduced to the regular set of a quotient group of $G$.
-Finally, if $X$ is not transitive, $X$ is partitioned into orbits, and it is reduced to each orbit which is transitive; cf. \cite{FX17}. \end{remark}
+If $X=G$ is the regular set, then $\wh X=\wh G$ is the dual group of $G$ (where the choice of $\wh X$ is unique up to rescaling), and all related results are classical.
+If $X$ is a transitive $G$-set, it reduces to the regular set of a quotient group of $G$.
+Finally, if $X$ is not transitive, $X$ is partitioned into orbits, and it is reduced to each orbit which is transitive, cf. \cite{FX17}. \end{remark}